International Collection of Microorganisms from Plants (ICMP)

 The ICMP contains over 20 000 strains of fungi and bacteria.
 Most strains are stored using liquid nitrogen or in vacuum–dried ampoules.
 The ICMP laboratory is a MAF approved PC2 Containment Facility and a Transitional Facility for Microorganisms.
 The collection is registered as WDCM 589.

 Cultures are mainly held for research purposes and to substantiate species records.
 Requests for cultures are welcome from researchers globally.
-A charge is made for the supply of cultures, except where suitable strains that enhance ICMP’s inventory are offered in exchange.
-The charge covers the costs of culture maintenance, supply, and added value, but does not include any fee for the actual organism itself.
+A charge is made for the supply of cultures, this charge covers the costs of culture maintenance, supply, and added value, but does not include any fee for the actual organism itself.
 Mail and courier costs are additional.